 Whether Forming a Single-member LLC or Multi-nember LLC, the steps are similar:

-- Choose a business name – CorpNet’s free name search and trademark search tools can help verify if the desired name is available.
+- Choose a business name – CorpNet’s free business name search and trademark search tools can help verify if the desired name is available.

 - Apply for an EIN (Employer Identification Number) – All LLCs must have an EIN, whether or not they will have employees.
 The IRS issues them for free, and CorpNet can help businesses complete the form to obtain one.